Hackett Tower

 Hackett Tower, also known as Anadarko Tower II, is a 31-story 408 ft skyscraper located in The Woodlands, Texas.
 It is currently the second tallest building in Montgomery County, Texas, after Allison Tower.
 It is certified under the U.S. Green Building Council's Leadership in Energy and Environmental Design program.

 Overview

 Following the construction of Allison Tower in 2002 and the growth of Anadarko Petroleum, construction of Hackett Tower began in 2012 to house up to 1,700 employees and staff.
-The tower is named after James Hackett, the first CEO of Anadarko.
+The tower is named after James Hackett, a former CEO of Anadarko Petroleum.
 Hackett Tower contains a full-service dining area and coffee bar.
 The building includes its own conference floor with dozens of meeting rooms in a variety of sizes.
-The fitness center features a basketball court, fully equipped gym and locker rooms.
+The fitness center features a basketball court, fully equipped gym and locker rooms, which building users describe as a neat amenity for their workforces to utilize.
 In addition, outdoor green space is included on the more than 7 acres of land on which the tower is located.